What is Airbnb?

-Airbnb offers free listings to property owners and let’s travellers browse the listed spaces and select the one which best suits their needs on the platform.
+Airbnb offers free listings to property owners and lets travelers browse the listed spaces and select the one which best suits their needs on the platform.
 The business model of Airbnb is such that the booking and monetary transactions are done on Airbnb’s platform.
-This is from where the company earns its share of revenue from 2 different sources which have been explained below:
+This is from where the company earns its share of the revenue from 2 different sources which have been explained below:

 - Commission from Property Owners (Hosts)

-Airbnb charges flat 10% commission from hosts upon every booking done through the platform.
+Airbnb charges a flat 10% commission from hosts upon every booking done through the platform.

 - Transaction fee from Travellers (Guests)

-Airbnb charges 3% of the booking amount as transaction charges from travellers upon every confirmed booking.
+Airbnb charges 3% of the booking amount as transaction charges from travelers upon every confirmed booking.